Navigating a Successful Shift to Value-Based Care

 At a Glance

-New proposed interoperability and prior authorization requirements for Medicare Advantage, Medicaid, Qualified Health Plan (QHP), and Federally Facilitated Exchange (FFE) payers aim to make care more accessible and transparent.
-A final rule is expected within six months.
-If approved, the new requirements begin in 2026.
+New interoperability and prior authorization requirements for Medicare Advantage, Medicaid, Qualified Health Plan (QHP), and Federally Facilitated Exchange (FFE) payers aim to make care more accessible and transparent.
+Impacted payers must implement aspects of the new requirements by Jan.
+1, 2026, but generally have until 2027 to meet API development and enhancement requirements.
+Exact compliance dates vary by the type of payer.

-The proposed rule would require payers to operate more efficiently and share information effectively with providers and other health plans.
-To meet these new requirements, payers should begin planning and building capabilities to address the proposed rule’s four categories: health information exchange between payers, expansion of the 2020 Patient Access API, exchange of member information with in-network providers, and updates to prior authorization requirements.
+Final rule CMS-0057-F requires payers to operate more efficiently and share information effectively with providers and other health plans.
+To meet these new requirements, payers should begin planning and building capabilities to address the rule’s four categories: health information exchange between payers, expansion of the 2020 Patient Access API, exchange of member information with in-network providers, and updates to prior authorization requirements.

 Exchange of member information between payers

-The new requirements will not require payers to exchange any financial data.
+The new requirements do not require payers to exchange any financial data.

 Expansion of the 2020 Patient Access API